asyncapi/website/pages/blog/april-2023.md

 ## Coming in May
 We have some exciting things planned for May, such as:

+- **Parser-JS v2** - We are eagerly anticipating the release of the main implementation of the Parser API, the Parser-JS v2.
+You can follow the process on [GitHub](https://github.com/asyncapi/parser-js/issues/585) and join the conversation in the `#tooling` channel on Slack.
 - **AsyncAPI Podcast** - Did you know that AsyncAPI has a podcast?
 If you didn't, now you know and the best part, we are dropping an episode in May.
 Get to know the community builders and the work they do.
 [Be sure to subscribe](https://open.spotify.com/show/73BrcNwJ5ZI9ygR8nfElZi).
 - **AsyncAPI Community Updates Newsletter** - We will be dropping the next issue in the first week of May.
 Be sure to [subscribe](https://www.asyncapi.com/newsletter) if you like to stay on top of the latest activities happening across the community.